nuno1212s/febft/NOTES.md

     + clients should maintain a separate sequence number used to discard requests that have already been processed, the operation id as used in BFT-SMaRt
+        - use operation id in place of prng?
     + blindly add these requests to the log..? this may affect the correctness of the sound predicate from Cachin, if the leader is forging requests; read BFT-SMaRt code again,